Kathryn V. Marinello

 Kathryn V. Marinello (born June 2, 1956) is an American businesswoman, and president and chief executive officer (CEO) of PODS, a moving and storage company.

-Previously, she was president and CEO of The Hertz Corporation.
+Previously, she was president and CEO of Hertz Global Holdings.

 Early life

 Kathryn Marinello was born on June 2, 1956.
 She studied at Lund University in Sweden, before receiving a bachelor's degree from the State University of New York at Albany in 1978, and a Masters of Business Administration from Hofstra University in Hempstead, New York in 1983.

 Career

-Marinello's senior positions have varied among companies - ranging from automotive, consumer marketing, banking, business services, technology and executive management.
+Marinello's senior positions have varied among companies: ranging from automotive, consumer marketing, banking, business services, technology and executive management.
 She was named president and CEO of the Electronic Payments Group at First Data Corporation in 1995, which provided electronic banking, commerce, and debit and commercial processing to the financial services industry.
 Marinello has served in senior financial leadership positions at US Bank, Chemical Bank (now JPMorgan Chase), Citibank and Barclays Bank.